 From picking out a log and cutting it own to the desired length, to creating the votive candle holes, this project only took me about 10 minutes to complete!

 Read on to see how you too make make a simple log tea light candle holder.
-This candle holder is also featured on The Home Depot Blog.
+This candle holder was also featured on The Home Depot Blog.

 Tools, Supplies, PPE, and Steps